Use AVWAP To See Who’s In Control

 Year To Date

-Position traders should anchor AVWAP to all-time highs or lows, while swing traders will want to anchor AVWAP to a more recent swing high or low at a logical turn.
+Position traders should anchor to all-time highs or lows, while swing traders will want to anchor AVWAP to a more recent swing high or low at a logical turn.

 IPO Breakout